 - It has properties for important DOM elements, such as

-can be accessed globally or as a property ofwindow
+windowcan be accessed globally or as a property ofwindow.- That does include

 - That does include